PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 NOTE:  If you are unsure about this step please feel free to review this form with Lia on the #concur channel before sending this to Sharon (see below).
 Do not email John Hyon with concur q's.

+## Adding delegates
+Please give Concur delegate access to:
+1. Stace Moore
+2. Patrick Doyle
+3. Lucinda Bertsinger

+Instructions for this can be found [here](../../assets/concur_delegate.pdf)
 ## Update the Travel Reimbursement Tracker

 Equity and transparency in use of support of travel is important, and will be openly tracked moving forward.
 If you are not on this sheet already, make yourself a row.
 If the conference you are attending is not listed, create it as a column.
 Then fill in the amount you are requesting support for in the cell that correpsonds to your row and that conf's col.  Only record the amount you are asking for support _from the lab_.
 Do NOT include any expenses that were covered by travel awards or other individual-specific funds.